babakbarazandeh/Multi-step-Accelerated-Proximal-Gradient-Descent-Ascent/README.md

 </p>

 # Reuslts
- We evaluate the performance of the proposed algorithm for the problem of attackingthe LASSO estimator.
+ We evaluate the performance of the proposed algorithm for the problem of attacking the LASSO estimator.
  In other words, our goal is to find a small perturbation of the observation matrix that worsens the performance of the LASSO estimator in the training set.
  Following figure shows the performance of the proposed algorithm.